CAD-RADS Calculator (v. 2.0 = 2022)

 * Non-atherosclerotic causes of coronary abnormalities such as: Coronary dissection, Anomalous origin of the coronary arteries, Coronary artery aneurysm or pseudoaneurysm, Vasculitis, Coronary artery fistula, Extrinsic coronary artery compression, and Arterio-venous malformation

-Are either CT-FFR or CCTA available?
+Are either CT-FFR or CTP available?

 How are the results of CT-FFR?

-How are the results of the CCTA?
+How are the results of the CTP?

 Share your thoughts